UQ-RCC/hpc-docs/Bunya-updates.md

 # Latest Updates and Changes to the Bunya HPC Cluster

+## 16 May 2025

+* Version 6.4.0 of the ROCm software stack is now available on Bunya AMD GPU nodes, and has been set as the default rocm module.
+ROCm 6.0.1 is no longer available.

 ## 14 April 2025

 * The next scheduled maintenance on Bunya will occur between 9pm Monday 12th May and 9pm Tuesday 13th May.